island-is/island.is/libs/auth-api-lib/seeders/README.md

 Arguments:

 - `clientId`: Prefix with the organization's domain, e.g., `@island.is`.
-- `clientType`: Use `spa` for front-end web apps, `web` for sites with backend cookie-based auth, `native` for mobile apps, `machine` for backend clients.
+- `clientType`: Use `spa` for front-end web apps, `web` for sites with backend cookie-based authentication, `native` for mobile apps, `machine` for backend clients.
 - `displayName`: Shown during user authentication.
 - `description`: Describes client purpose; not shown to users.
 - `contactNationalId`, `contactEmail`: Default to Digital Iceland's contact.
 - `grantTypes`: Token grant flows.
 Defaults vary by `clientType`.
 - `allowedScopes`: Identity and/or API scopes the client can request.
 Machine clients shouldn't request identity scopes.
 - `supportDelegations`: Defines if users can authenticate with delegations.
-- `delegations`: Specifies delegation types permitted.
+- `delegations`: Specifies the types of delegations permitted.
-- `redirectUris`: Lists allowed URIs for `authorization_code` grant type.
+- `redirectUris`: Lists allowed URIs for the `authorization_code` grant type.
 - `postLogoutRedirectUri`: Redirect after logout.
-Defaults to island.is front page.
+Defaults to the island.is front page.

 Exports must be named `up` for Sequelize recognition.
 No `down` export is needed; migrations are one-directional.